Last Updated on March 9, 2022 by Real Men Sow

 Grow Lavender The Right Way

 You can grow lavender in full sunlight in well-drained soil.
 You should grow tender and half-hardy lavenders like Lavandula Stoechas in a protected area.
 To prevent stems from becoming woody, cut back after flowering.

 Lavenders thrive on an open spot in full sun with a well-drained soil that is neutral to alkaline.
 They can withstand drought conditions, but may be affected by heavy, wet soils, especially in winter.

 Half-hardy, tender lavenders like Lavandula Stoechas are best grown in pots.
 They can then be moved to a sunny spot where there is no frost.

-Tender lavender should be planted in spring from March to May.
+Tender lavender should be planted in spring from March to May, making it a great spring plant to sow.
 Add horticultural grit to your planting hole if you have very heavy soil.
 This will improve the drainage.
 A slight mound of soil can help to prevent waterlogging.
 Lavender should be planted at the same depth as it was in its container.
 Place the plant in the hole and add a little bone meal.
 Make sure to water well.

 Terracotta pots that have drainage holes are best for planting lavender.
 Fill with John Innes number.
 Mix in a few drops of horticultural grit, to aid drainage.
 Place pots in a sunny area away from shrubbery and trees.